plone/documentation/adapt-and-extend/config/date-and-time.rst

 .. note::

    This can be convenient, but potentially confusing.
-   Consider announcing a physical Event on your site: the Ritz Theatre, Thursday, 21.00 hours.
+   Imagine you are announcing a spectacular Event on your site: a gala fundraiser at the Ritz Theatre, Thursday, 21.00 hours.
-   Logged-in visitors who are yet to travel from their timezone to your grand event will see the starting time in their timezone.
+   Logged-in visitors who are yet to travel from their timezone to your grand event will see the starting time in their own timezone.